Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

-You’re in a relationship with an emotionally unavailable man, and you love him too much to leave.
-Writing hundreds of relationship articles – and reading thousands of comments – has shown me that you’re not alone!
-In this article, you’ll find 10 tips on how to love a man who isn’t available emotionally or spiritually.
+You’re in a relationship with an emotionally unavailable man – and you love him too much to leave.
+You are not alone, even if he doesn’t show his emotions.
+In this article, you’ll find 10 tips on how to love a man who isn’t available emotionally.

-“To find true love, ideally you want to avoid getting involved with anyone who can’t reciprocate your affections,” writes Dr Judith Orloff in The Power of Surrender: Let Go and Energize Your Relationships, Success, and Well-Being.
+“To find true love, ideally you want to avoid getting involved with anyone who can’t reciprocate your affections,” writes Dr Judith Orloff in The Power of Surrender.
 “If you are in a toxic, abusive, or nonreciprocal relationship, withdraw even when your passion is strong and tells you to stay.
 It may feel excruciating to let go when you don’t want to or if you’re still hoping against hope that he will change, but you have to trust that your heart knows when it’s enough.”

 Is your heart telling you that it’s not time to let go?
 Then you’ll find these tips for loving men who aren’t available emotionally helpful…

 “A good husband wipes her tears, but a great husband listens to the story of why she’s crying.”

 Brace yourself, for these tips for loving a men who aren’t available emotionally aren’t exactly the lightest, most joyful, or most hopeful bits of advice!
 But they are honest and real, and they will help you see your relationship clearly.

 Tell your man that you want a great husband – the kind who not only wipes your tears, but actually cares why you’re crying.